 The line bundles (A, B, C and D) are colour coded for easy identification and handling.
-All main lines of each level are looped together and attached delta quick links, which to are connected to the risers.
-The guick links have special line collectors to prevent lines slipping, and are secured using a thread-locking strona compound (Loctite©), to prevent unintentional opening.
-After maintenance work the delta quick links should be re-secured using thread locking Loctite©!
+All main lines of each level are looped together and attached to delta quick links, which are connected to the risers.
+The quick links have special line collectors to prevent lines slipping.